HackYourFuture/databases/setup-db.md

 mysql> grant all privileges on *.* to 'hyfuser'@'localhost';

-# Step 3: This command flushes all privileges
+# Step 3: This command flushes all privileges so that mysql reloads the grant table and our changes are enabled

 msyql> flush privileges;